Rural and Remote Marking Program

 Markers generally mark one question of a student's response, or a group of questions totalling around 10 to 15 marks.
 Markers are assigned to a small team of markers under the supervision of a senior marker.
 A supervisor of marking (SOM) manages each marking operation.

-The subjects offered under the RRMP are marked externally onscreen, except for Visual Arts - Practical*.
-Successful applicants must participate in briefing and practice marking either at a designated corporate marking centre (in Sydney) or online before they commence external onscreen marking.
-These sessions will be over multiple days, evenings and Saturdays.
-Details will be confirmed in your appointment letter should you be successful under the program.
+Successful applicants must participate in briefing and practice marking generally held remotely, online via Microsoft Teams, before commencing external onscreen marking.
+These sessions will be over multiple days, evenings, and Saturdays.
+Details will be confirmed in your appointment letter available before the end of Term 3.

 * Visual Arts Practical: successful applicants for Visual Arts Practical are required to attend both corporate and itinerant marking.
-Corporate briefing sessions are held for approximately a week at the Sydney marking centre and then itinerant marking follows for approximately two weeks at various metropolitan and regional locations.
+Corporate briefing sessions are held for approximately a week at the Sydney marking centre and then itinerant marking follows for approximately 2 weeks at various metropolitan and regional locations.
 Details and itineraries will be provided at marking.
 Markers must attend both corporate and itinerant marking sessions to participate in marking.

 Support for teachers and their school